Audi e-tron review - Engines, performance and drive

 However, the e-tron is a heavy car and struggles to disguise its bulk on twistier roads.
 At almost 2.5 tonnes, it is more than 350kg heavier than the Jaguar I-Pace, and even weighs more than a Tesla Model X. This harms its agility and can make it feel quite cumbersome through tighter bends.
 Grip and stability are good thanks to the relatively low centre of gravity, but this isn’t a car you’ll particularly relish hustling along your favourite B-road; it’s a similar drive experience to the EQC but both the BMW iX3 and I-Pace are more accomplished in this regard.

 But accept the e-tron isn’t a sports car and you’ll find the driving experience can satisfy in plenty of other ways.
 The regenerative braking system is particularly intuitive to use, and while it isn’t as aggressive as the set-up you’ll find in a BMW i3 or Nissan Leaf, it can sufficiently slow the car on approach to junctions or roundabouts.
 Unusually, the system also works when you depress the brake pedal; only reverting to the mechanical brakes under particularly heavy loads, which helps to recoup more battery charge.

 Engines, 0-60 acceleration and top speed

 Whichever way you look at it, the Audi e-tron is a quick car.
 The 0-62mph sprint takes 5.7 seconds for the 55 quattro version, while the top speed is electronically limited to 124mph in an effort to preserve a usable all-electric range.
-While that may not be as fast as a Jaguar I-Pace (0-62mph in 4.8s) or a Tesla Model X 75D (0-62mph in 5.2s) it still offers all the torque, power and performance you expect from an electric car.
+While that may not be as fast as a Tesla Model Y (0-62mph in 4.8s) it still offers all the torque, power and performance you expect from an electric car.
 It certainly isn’t slow, that’s for sure.
 Even the 50 quattro model offers decent pace, with its 309bhp propelling the car to 60mph in 6.8s and a maximum of 118mph.